Global Call for Proposals

 The Global Call for Proposals (GCP) seeks to match SAI capacity development proposals with donor or INTOSAI funding.
 It empowers SAIs in developing countries to drive forward their capacity and performance by ensuring proposals are SAI-led and aligned with the SAI’s strategic plans.
-Tier 1 is an inclusive approach, accepting proposals from all SAIs, INTOSAI bodies and regions for initiatives benefitting SAIs in developing countries which are then circulated amongst International Donors and INTOSAI Partners for funding possibilities.
+It accepts proposals from all SAIs, INTOSAI bodies and regions for initiatives benefitting SAIs in developing countries which are then circulated amongst International Donors and INTOSAI Partners for funding possibilities.

 Who is Eligible?

 All organisations that match the criteria below are eligible to submit applications to the Global Call for Proposals Tier 1.

 You must meet two eligibility criteria to apply to GCP Tier 1:

 - You must be based in any of these Eligible Countries